autowarefoundation/autoware.universe/control/mpc_lateral_controller/docs/mpc-algorithm-document.md

 #### Input constraint

-The main advantage of the MPC controllers is the capability to deal with any state or input constraints.
-The constraints can be expressed as box constraints, such as that "tire angle must be within ±30 degrees" can be put in the form;
+The main advantage of MPC controllers is the capability to deal with any state or input constraints.
+The constraints can be expressed as box constraints, such as "the tire angle must be within ±30 degrees", and can be put in the following form;

 ```math
 \begin{align}